textX/viewX-vscode/README.md

 4. You can make basic interactions with the graph on the preview (navigation, panning, zooming, selection, moving nodes etc.).
 Saved changes to the currently previewed concrete model are immediately applied to the graph (if the model is valid after saving).

 ## Extension in use:

 Let's say we want to visualize a Martin Fowler's state machine example similarly to the way it is visualized in this [textX demo](https://www.youtube.com/watch?v=HI14jk0JIR0) (about the details of this model and textX metamodel please watch the demo video).

-This is where viewX extension comes in play.
-There are 2 extreme ways we can go to accomplish this:
+This is where viewX extension comes into play.
+There are 2 complementary ways we can go to accomplish this:
 - Use viewX DSL only to describe graph structure and apply valid Cytoscape.js styling within viewX model style section _(example: vx_examples/state_machine/dot_like_css.vx)_
 - Use viewX DSL to define both the structure and the styling of the graph _(example: vx_examples/state_machine/dot_like.vx)_

-Using any of these two extreme examples result in a graph to be displayed in the same way:
+Using any of these two completely different examples results in a graph to be displayed in the same way:

 ![viewX demo example][demo]

 Depending on the complexity of the textX model and the user's preferences, one can define viewX model in a way anywhere between these two examples.

-## Dependencies:
+## Some of main used tools and libraries:

 - This extension is intended to provide useful features during development using textX framework, so it heavily depends on _**textX**_.
 TextX is a meta-language which allows user to create his own DSL language defined by textX grammar rules.
 For more information about textX please check [documentation](http://www.igordejanovic.net/textX/) or [GitHub repository](https://github.com/igordejanovic/textX).

-- Since textX is implemented in _**Python**_, it is also used to perform user's DSL concrete model and viewX vizualization interpretation as well as generation of preview script.
+- Since textX is implemented in _**Python**_, it is also used to perform user's DSL concrete model and viewX visualization interpretation as well as generation of preview script.
 You can find more information on [Python homepage](https://www.python.org/).

+- Since model interpetation logic is done on python side, it needs to be called somehow from extension within Node.js process.
+For that purpose a _**python-shell**_ Node module has been used.
+It allows us to easily make an asynchronous call to a python script from Javascript code, pass arguments during that call and receive data that can be sent from python script during execution.
+Code can be found on [module's Github repository](https://github.com/extrabacon/python-shell).

-- Preview is a regular _.html_ script which uses _**Cytoscape.js**_ Javascript library for graph vizualization.
+- Preview logic is a regular Javascript code within _preview.html_ file which uses _**Cytoscape&#46;js**_ Javascript library for graph visualization.
 For more details about this library please visit [Cytoscape.js homepage](http://js.cytoscape.org/).

+- The graph preview is based on web server hosting the _preview.html_ file and _**BrowserSync**_ server instance which synchronizes connected browser clients with hosted preview file if any changes are detected.
+The idea for this solution was made thanks to Yuichi Nukiyama and his [repository](https://github.com/YuichiNukiyama/vscode-preview-server) for HTML live preview VS Code extension.
+The base code was taken from his extension and reimplemented in a way suitable for viewX extension so big thanks to Yuichi.

 - To enable communication between extension and graph preview file, and vice versa, a _**Socket&#46;io**_ Javascript library is used.
 This library is used for creating a socket based server listening on a port and distributing commands between graph preview browser clients and extension itself.
 More on this library and how it can be used can be found here [Socket.io homepage](https://socket.io/).

+- Since many editor instances can be run separately, it necessary to support multiple Socket.io server instances to allow communication between multiple extension instances independently.
+For that a [_**portscanner**_](https://www.npmjs.com/package/portscanner) module is used to check which ports are taken and to retrieve available ports to be used by Socket.io servers.

+- For loading viewX project JSON configuration file _(.vxconfig.json)_ from project's workspace we use [_**load-json-file**_](https://www.npmjs.com/package/load-json-file) module.

+## Notes:

+- If you have any issues, bugs, feature requests, suggestions or comments you want to report or share please create an issue on the [issues page](https://github.com/danielkupco/viewX-vscode/issues).

+- If you find time and will to contribute to this repository feel free to send a pull request.

+- For supported features and changesets by versions please check the [CHANGELOG.md](https://github.com/danielkupco/viewX-vscode/blob/master/CHANGELOG.md) file.

+- For grammar, syntax and features overview supported by viewX language please check [documentation](https://danielkupco.github.io/viewX-vscode/).

 ## License:

 Author: _Daniel Kupčo_

-Licensed under the [MIT](https://raw.githubusercontent.com/danielkupco/viewX-vscode/master/LICENSE) License.
+Licensed under the [MIT](https://raw.githubusercontent.com/danielkupco/viewX-vscode/master/LICENSE) license.

+All used libraries (not including all node modules), code parts and ideas used from other repositories are licensed by MIT license as well.

 [logo]: https://raw.githubusercontent.com/danielkupco/viewX-vscode/master/images/viewX-logo.png "viewX logo"
 [demo]: https://raw.githubusercontent.com/danielkupco/viewX-vscode/master/images/demo-example.png "viewX logo"